Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 Kitesurfing in Portugal in October: Best time to travel to the Algarve

-The kiteboarding season in the Algarve runs from May to October, with the most constant winds in July and August.
-During these months, the Nortada blows almost daily – wind probability above 80%.
+The kiteboarding season in the Algarve runs from May to October, with the most consistent winds in July and August.
+During these months, the Nortada wind blows almost daily – wind probability above 80%.

 September/October: The off-season is fantastic.
-There's still wind, the tourists are gone, and the water temperature is at its highest (22°C+).
-My second favorite time to visit.
+Wind is still there, tourists are gone, water temperature is at its highest (22°C+).
+My second favorite time of year.

 November to April: No reliable kite wind.
-But perfect conditions for surfers (large Atlantic swell) and hikers (pleasant temperatures, blooming landscape).
+However, perfect conditions for surfers (large Atlantic swell) and hikers (pleasant temperatures, blooming landscape).

 Kitesurfing in Portugal for beginners: Kite schools in the Algarve